Bridgetek/python-bt82x-dev/examples/README.md

 | [snippets](snippets/README.md) | Common files and widgets for the examples |

 Many of the examples load code or modules from this directory.

-TODO: this directory will be split into widgets and utilities.